rlfuller/30-days-javascript/README.md

     </form>
 ```
 I did try this by sticking a name attribute on a div but it seems to only work with forms.

+### Day 30 - Whack A Mole - March 31
+What I"m most intrigued by is that Wes Bos pointed out a property on the event called `isTrusted`.
+And when you fake (or simulate) a click event, the property would be false.
+By checking that property for true, it's a way you can verify the client event.
+My question is how do you simulate a click in js?
+Someone on stackoverflow noted that to simulate a click, you would just call document.element.click(); So how does the computer/the Dom know that your simulated click is not a real click?
+I"m going to do some more research on this as I think it's an interesting question.
+In other words ... this was lesson 30!